Felteng/to-do-list/README.md

 ## Credits

 ### Technical
 - [Google Cloud](https://console.cloud.google.com/) - Google Cloud is a cloud based storage service where you can tie your program together with Google's infrastructure.
 This saw its biggest use in this project by making use of Google Cloud APIs to connect the spreadsheet that holds the application content.
-Introduction to this  was made for me in Code Institues love sandwiches walkthrough project.
+Introduction to this  was made for me in Code Institutes love sandwiches walkthrough project.

 - [gspread](https://pypi.org/project/gspread/) - "gspread is a Python API for Google Sheets".
 It has been a vital tool for manipulating the data relevant to this application.
-Introduction to this  was made for me in Code Institues love sandwiches walkthrough project.
+Introduction to this  was made for me in Code Institutes love sandwiches walkthrough project.

 - [PrettyTable](https://pypi.org/project/prettytable/) - "A simple Python library for easily displaying tabular data in a visually appealing ASCII table format".
-The need for a tool such as PrettyTable was identified early on as I knew I was going to need to display the relevant information in a comprehenisve way and PrettyTable seemed like the best option, even though there were plenty of others.
+The need for a tool such as PrettyTable was identified early on as I knew I was going to need to display the relevant information in a comprehensive way and PrettyTable seemed like the best option, even though there were plenty of others.

 - [OAuth2](https://pypi.org/project/oauth2/) - Used for authenticating credentials for the google drive API.